MariaAngela24/introduction-to-computer-science/lesson_14.md

         - Broadcast block - Code block in the "Control" category that sends a message to another block
         - Receive block - Code block in the "Control" category that receives a message from another block (Note: Remind students that they can use the Glossary to look up words they don't know.
 If you have a Word Wall, point out the location of the new vocabulary terms for this lesson.)
-    - Briefly preview the following new features of Snap:
+    - Use the starter project from the Do Now to briefly preview the following new features of Snap:
-        - Broadcast and receive blocks
+        - Location of the broadcast and receive blocks
-        - Costumes tab
+        - Costumes tab, including the toolbar
-        - Sprite Corral
+        - Sprite Corral, including the toolbar
-        (Note: Be sure to point out the toolbars for the Costumes tab and the Sprite Corral.
-Also be sure to point out the difference between the menu options that are available when you right-click a costume icon in the Costumes tab, Stage, or Sprite Corral).
+        - Different menus that appear when you right-click the costume icon in the Costumes tab, Stage, or Sprite Corral (Note: There is no need to go into extensive detail about these features since students will fully explore them during the lab.
+Just be sure students know how to locate them and ).

 2.  **Pair-Programming**
     -   Students should complete the ["Sprites in Action"](lab_14.md) lab in pairs.